get asked "what's the real difference between OFA and PennHip".

 ......you don't.
 Or, at least you don't into your dog turns 12

-years of age.
+years of age or so.
 No amount of research, testing, X-rays, or

 pedigree studies will be able to truly answer this question for